Raccoonyz/unfollow-bot/README.md

 # unfollow-bot
 Bot to unfollow everyone you follow on roblox

+See [https://github.com/Raccoonyz/unfriend-bot](https://github.com/Raccoonyz/unfriend-bot) for a similar bot that unfriends everyone you have friended
 ## Instructions
 First thing you'll have to is create a new Glitch account.
 Go to [https://glitch.com](https://glitch.com/) and click `Join Glitch, it's free!`.